 HOW ARE ORGANIZATIONS BEING THOUGHT ABOUT?
 HOW STRATEGIC SHOULD WE BE ABOUT WHO APPLIES FROM OUR ORGANIZATION?
 AM I EXPECTED TO PARTICIPATE IN TZEDEK LAB AS A STAFF MEMBER OF AN ORGANIZATION OR AS A REPRESENTATIVE OF AN ORGANIZATION?

 We are encouraging staff members of organizations who are active in political education and community organizing against racism, antisemitism, and white supremacy to apply to join the network.
 While we expect you to represent the work you do in relationship to the vision of your organization, we do not ask that anyone formally represent the organization at which they work.
 We consider your role in your organization to be a major asset to your work, in that you have access to a network of leaders and members, and a location at which you are moving the work forward.
-We are bringing together individuals who have access to a wide spectrum of networks so that we can learn from each other and experiment together.
+We are bringing together individuals who have access to a wide spectrum of formal and informal networks so that we can learn from each other and experiment together.
 We are creating a network that will benefit both from tight clusters of individuals who experiment and work closely together and from people coming from very different experiences and locations.

 WHAT IF I DON’T OFFICIALLY WORK IN THE JEWISH SOCIAL JUSTICE FIELD?

 You are welcome to apply just as you - the political education trainer, organizer, spiritual leader or cultural worker that you are - and be a part of the network without any official organizational affiliation.
 We know that extraordinary political education and organizing happens outside formal organizations, and we want you to bring your wisdom and connections into the network.

 WHAT ARE THE FINANCIAL COSTS OF JOINING TZEDEK LAB?